-Calculating Adjusted Gross Income
+Calculating Your Adjusted Gross Income

 Your gross income is your pre-tax income.
 It includes all of your earnings, tips and wages, plus taxable interest, dividends, unemployment benefits and taxable retirement distributions.
-There are various adjustments to income that you can claim without itemizing, including the deduction for alimony payments and the tax break for educator expenses.

 Calculating Your Modified Adjusted Gross Income